Debuted in 1972

 Fun Fact: Three of the songs from this special were reused in A Flintstone Christmas, five years later.
 And one of them was used a third time in Yogi’s First Christmas in 1980.

 My thoughts: I hadn’t seen this one in years and I have to say I really enjoyed seeing it again.
 It’s a simple story, but they pack a lot of fun and heart into it and prove that you really don’t need more than 23 minutes to tell a good story, even when you include songs.
 The songs here are festive and fun, especially the one that Goober and Gumdrop sing about how to tell which Santa is the real one in a city full of corner Santas.
 In typical 70’s Hanna-Barbera style, a lot of animation is re-used over and over during the musical bits and there are lots of jokes that I recognize from lots of other animated specials and shows.
 Of course, it gets a little sappy toward the end, when Timmy asks his parents what they asked Santa for and his mom tells him they asked for peace on Earth.
 Clearly, Santa keeps deciding not to give this particular gift every year, because we’re still asking for it (although definitely not doing our part to make it happen).
 But this one is a warm throwback to a simpler time when peace didn’t seem like such a crazy thing to ask for.

 Individual Superlative: Hanna-Barbera’s Greatest Hits – With a script by Ken Spears and Joe Ruby (from Scooby-Doo) and classic voice acting from the actors who voiced Yogi Bear, Judy Jetson, Gargamel, Dr. Benton Quest and Mr. Slate (from The Flintstones), this represents some of the best of the studio’s talent pool.

 Want to Watch it?
-George and Junior’s Christmas Spectacular is available on YouTube.
+A Christmas Story is available on VHS, DVD and YouTube.